paiyge/Structural-Health-Monitoring/README.md

 # Structural Health Monitoring Pipeline

 This project implements a modular, reproducible Python-based pipeline for structural health monitoring using time-series sensor data.
-The system simulates or loads vibration/thermal/shock data, applies signal processing and anomaly detection techniques, and generates engineering-ready visualizations and reports.
+The system simulates or loads vibration/thermal/shock data, applies signal processing and anomaly detection techniques, and generates visualizations and reports.

 ---